pkgprateek/smart_ai_chatbot/README.md

 ## Description
 This is a self learning chatbot.
-The program will go to a specific website (related to food here) scrap the info from website and learn from it.
+The program will go to a specific website (related to diabete in the presented case) scrap the info from website and learn from it.
 When the user writes a query to the chatbot, it will take that query and find the most similar text from the website we scraped and learned and respond back with that sentence.